AarnavDG/cybersecurity-labs/TryHackMe/Pre-Security/Offensive-Security-Intro/README.md

 ## Overview

-This room introduces the basics of offensive security through a vulnerable web application called **FakeBank**.
-The objective was to enumerate the application, discover hidden functionality, and understand how exposed endpoints can lead to unintended actions.
+In this room, I explored the FakeBank web application to practice basic web enumeration and understand how hidden functionality can be discovered.
+Using DIRB, I identified an unlinked endpoint that exposed a deposit form and completed the lab by interacting with the discovered functionality.

 ---